rlynjb/frontendflow/README.md

 - `index.html`
   * This file is a barebone HTML file.
 It links to `images/`, `css/`, `js/` files.

+## Magento 2 Layout and Templating

+For Notes and instructions on how templating works on Magento 2 and how to get starting, visit my blog :-D [Wandrr.io - Getting started with Magento Theming](http://wandrr.io/Getting-started-with-Magento-Theming)

+- `composer.json`, `registration.php`, `theme.xml`
+  * Files that registers your theme to Magento 2 core engine
+- `web/`
+  * Compiled Stylesheets, Javascripts, Fonts from Front-End assets are dump unto this folder following Magento 2's theme directory structure.
+- `etc/`
+  * Contains an XML file that defines various image sizes used throughout the site
+- `media/`
+  * Contains images
+- `Magento_Theme`
+  * A Magento 2 module that we are extending and overriding to start theming the general components of a Magento website

 -----

 # Installation